luismonserratt/LMSproject/README.md

 # LMSproject

-Este proyecto es un sistema de gestión de biblioteca (Library Management System) escrito en Java, siguiendo el SDLC.
+This is a Library Management System written in Java as part of the SDLC Part 2 assignment.

-## Funciones principales:
+## Main Features
-- Leer datos de un archivo de texto.
+- Load patron data from a file.
-- Mostrar información de los usuarios (patrons).
+- Display patron records.
-- Agregar nuevos usuarios.
+- Add a new patron.
-- Eliminar usuarios existentes.
+- Remove a patron.
-- Menú interactivo en consola.
+- Interactive console menu.

-## Cómo ejecutar:
+## How to Run
-1. Clona el repositorio.
+1. Clone the repository.
-2. Compila el código en IntelliJ o usando `javac`.
+2. Open the project in IntelliJ.
-3. Ejecuta la clase `LMSConsole.java`.
+3. Run the `LMSConsole` class.

-## Autor:
+## Author
 Luis Augusto Monserratt Alvarado